 A Great White in Warmer Seas.

-How close do they come to the British Isles?
+How Close do They Come to the British Isles?

-Could Great Whites thrive in British Waters?
+Could Great Whites Thrive in British Waters?

-The Great White Shark would be able to feed on a wide variety of fish and sea mammals such as Seals.
-There are several locations across the British Isles that have populations of Grey and Common Seals.
-The Great White could also feed on the many Sharks and Rays already native to the waters around the British Isles, failing that; there are many types of Dolphin that can be found throughout the North Sea, English Channel and Irish Sea.
+Around the British Isles, there would be an abundance of prey for a great white to feed on.
+There is a wide variety of large fish, whales and calorie-packed seals.
+There are several locations across the British Isles that have populations of both grey and common seals.
+The great white could also feed on the many sharks and rays that are already native to the waters around the British Isles.
+Failing that; there are also many types of dolphin that can be found throughout the North Sea, English Channel and Irish Sea.

 Sea Temperatures around British Isles

 North Eastern Atlantic

 Great White Sharks in British Waters?